swinton/gae-pusherapp/README.md

 Request pusher credentials from <http://pusherapp.com>

-Instantiate a pusher, using your API key
+First, instantiate a pusher, using your API key

     import pusherapp
     pusher = pusherapp.Pusher(key='your-pusher-key')

-Trigger an event
+Next, trigger an event

-    Pusher['channel'].trigger('event', data={'msg': 'Hello world!'})
+    pusher['channel'].trigger('event', data={'msg': 'Hello world!'})

+You probably want to run this in a taskqueue... read on for details...

 Using within Google App Engine
 ------------------------------